 1. Rationale

-Victoria College aims to support and maintain high standards of conduct and discipline among its staff. .
+Victoria College aims to support and maintain high standards of conduct and discipline among its staff.

 This policy is intended to assist members of Victoria College Day Care staff who believe they have discovered malpractice or impropriety.
 It cannot be used to question financial or business decisions made by the Board of Governors of the College.
 Likewise it may not be used to revisit any matters which have already been addressed under harassment, complaints or disciplinary procedures.
 The policy should be read in conjunction with the Day Care staff handbook.